alphagov/paas-tech-docs/source/documentation/deploying_services/elasticsearch.md

 # Elasticsearch

-[Elasticsearch](https://www.elastic.co/) [external link] is an open source full-text RESTful search and analytics engine that allows you to store and search data.
+[Elasticsearch](https://www.elastic.co/) is an open source full-text RESTful search and analytics engine that allows you to store and search data.

 This implementation of Elasticsearch is a request-only private beta trial version of the backing service to gather feedback.
 This service may not be suitable for everyone.
 Contact the GOV.UK PaaS team at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to try the Elasticsearch backing service.

-Before using Elasticsearch as your primary data store, you should assess if an [ACID-compliant](https://www.techopedia.com/definition/23949/atomicity-consistency-isolation-durability-acid) [external link] backing service such as [PostgreSQL](/deploying_services/postgresql/#postgresql) or [MySQL](/deploying_services/mysql/#mysql) would better meet your needs.
+Before using Elasticsearch as your primary data store, you should assess if an [ACID-compliant](https://www.techopedia.com/definition/23949/atomicity-consistency-isolation-durability-acid) backing service such as [PostgreSQL](/deploying_services/postgresql/#postgresql) or [MySQL](/deploying_services/mysql/#mysql) would better meet your needs.

 <h2 id="set-up-the-service">Set up the service</h2>